zehua-jerry-yu/RollingStatistics/README.md

-# `RollingStatistics`: Fast & Efficient Calculation of Rolling Mean/Variance/Maximum/Quantile etc. for C++ and Python
+# `RollingRank`: Fast & Efficient Calculation of Rolling Mean/Variance/Maximum/Quantile etc. for C++ and Python

 \[Note: this readme is not finished.\]